 The Children’s Health Insurance Program Reauthorization Act (CHIPRA) reauthorized CHIP in April 2009 and the 2010 Affordable Care Act (ACA) contained provisions to strengthen the program.
-The ACA extended CHIP funding until September 30, 2015 and requires states to maintain eligibility standards through 2019.
-This difference in expiration for federal funding versus the maintenance of eligibility requirements creates an unfunded gap from October 1st, 2015 through 2019.
+The ACA extended CHIP funding until September 30, 2015 and requires states to maintain eligibility standards through September 30, 2019.
 The Medicare Access and CHIP Reauthorization Act (MACRA) of 2015 extended CHIP funding with no programmatic changes through September 30, 2017.
 Legislative action will be required to extend federal funding past September 2017.

 This primer provides a general overview of the program structure and rules for CHIP.
 Additional resources on CHIP are available here.
 Also see our Facts & Statistics for eligibility and program rules by state.

-CHIP builds on the children’s health coverage that was in place under Medicaid immediately before CHIP was created.
+CHIP builds on Medicaid’s success providing health coverage to children since 1965.
 States can use their federal CHIP funds to finance coverage for children whose family incomes are too high to qualify for Medicaid under the rules the state had in place as of June 1997.
 States may opt to use CHIP funds to expand Medicaid for children beyond the June 1997 levels, cover children through a separate CHIP program, or combine the two approaches.
-As of May 2015, nine states (including the District of Columbia) opted to use CHIP funds to expand their Medicaid programs.
-In the remaining 42 states, CHIP funds are used to run a combination or separate health insurance program.
+As of January 1 2017, 15 states (including the District of Columbia) opted to use CHIP funds to expand their Medicaid programs.
+In the remaining 36 states, map here, CHIP funds are used to run a combination or separate health insurance program.

-In FY 2015, about 8.4 million children were ever enrolled in coverage funded by CHIP while 36.8 million children were ever enrolled in Medicaid-financed coverage.
-Over half (56%) of children with CHIP are actually enrolled in expanded Medicaid coverage financed by CHIP.
-CHIP spending reached $13.5 billion, compared to $524 billion in Medicaid.
+During FY 2016, 8.9 million children were ever enrolled in coverage funded by CHIP while 37.1 million children were ever enrolled in Medicaid-financed coverage.
+In 2015, more than half (56%) of children with CHIP are actually enrolled in expanded Medicaid coverage financed by CHIP.
+Also in 2015, CHIP spending reached over $13.5 billion, compared to a total of $524 billion in Medicaid.

-Federal and state governments jointly finance CHIP, although the federal government assumes a larger share of the financing with an enhanced federal matching rate ranging from 65 to 81 percent, an average of 15 percentage points higher than Medicaid’s matching rate.
-The ACA (2010) established, and MACRA (2015) funded, a boost the CHIP enhanced matching rate by an additional 23 percentage points up to a 100 percent maximum through 2017.
+Federal and state governments jointly finance CHIP, although the federal government assumes a larger share of the financing with an enhanced federal matching rate ranging from 65 to 82 percent, an average of 15 percentage points higher than Medicaid’s matching rate.
+The ACA (2010) established, and MACRA (2015) funded, a boost to the CHIP enhanced matching rate of an additional 23 percentage points up to a 100 percent maximum through 2017.
 Unlike Medicaid, CHIP funds are capped overall and for each state.
-This capped funding is distributed through state-specific allotments established by a statute that uses a formula to account for the state’s actual use of CHIP funds, adjusted for health care inflation and child population growth.
+This capped funding is distributed through state-specific allotments established by a statutory formula that accounts for the state’s actual use of CHIP funds and is adjusted for health care inflation and child population growth.
 States facing funding shortfalls can obtain additional funding through a child enrollment contingency fund and allotment increases are available for states with approved plans to expand eligibility or benefits.